oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 for the TC or the editor(s) that the work product will be completed.

-> NOTE: OASIS changed their document formats in late 2020; an
-> overview of the new structure for a specification is provided
-> for reference in [Document Template
-> 2020](./Document-Template-2020.md).
-The starter document
-> provided by OASIS contains much more complete guidance than the
-> overview.

 Both the template / starter document and a GitHub repo are requested using forms on the [TC Admin Requests](https://www.oasis-open.org/resources/tc-admin-requests)